California Memorial Scholarship Program

 The California Memorial Scholarship (CMS) Program was established to provide scholarships of up to $5,000 for dependents of California victims who died during the terrorist attacks on September 11, 2001.
 The program was funded through the sale of memorial license plates authorized by the California State Legislature.

 Under the administration of the SIB, scholarship funds were deposited on behalf of beneficiaries to accounts within the Golden State ScholarShare College Savings Trust (ScholarShare Trust).
-The scholarships can be used at eligible vocational, technical and trade schools, in addition to four-year colleges, universities, and two-year colleges, to pay for qualified higher education expenses until the beneficiary’s 30th birthday or the year 2015, which ever occurs later.
-The funds also may be used for graduate studies.
+The scholarships must be used at an eligible educational institution, which includes most colleges and universities, and many vocational, technical and trade schools nationwide and some abroad, to pay for qualified higher education expenses, such as tuition and fees, certain room and board costs, and books, by the beneficiary’s 30th birthday or July 1, 2026, whichever occurs later.

 How to Use the Scholarship

-Beneficiaries may request a CMS Qualified Withdrawal Form by calling (916) 651-6380 or emailing the request to firstname.lastname@example.org.
-The beneficiary may disburse all or a portion of the scholarship funds and earnings to the eligible institution by submitting the completed form to SIB.
+Once the scholarship account has been established, beneficiaries may request a CMS Qualified Withdrawal Form by calling (916) 651-6380 or emailing the request to email@example.com.
+The beneficiary may disburse all or a portion of the scholarship funds and earnings to the eligible educational institution by submitting the completed form to SIB.
 A check will be mailed from the ScholarShare Trust directly to the institution.

-The scholarship and earnings are the property of the State of California until requested by the beneficiary to pay for qualified higher educational expenses.
-Any unused funds will be returned to the State on the beneficiary’s 30th birthday or year 2015, whichever occurs later.
+The scholarship and earnings, if any, are the property of the State of California until requested by the beneficiary to pay for qualified higher educational expenses.
+Any unused funds will be returned to the State after the beneficiary’s 30th birthday or after July 1, 2026, whichever occurs later.